|Seraph Postal - Forever|

 - Indeterminate Fruitcakes

 It appears that most of the prophets who have the highest visibility and biggest ministries fall under category #1.
 I call them glittering generalists because much of their prophesying is usually worded in very broad and positive terminology.
 Furthermore, since it is often published on the Internet for all to see, there's no discrimination about who the intended audience is.
 The glittering generalists often use vague terms such as entering into "seasons" and giving "birth" to something and obtaining a "destiny" and opening "doors" to somewhere.
 One of them talked about "accelerated acceleration."
+Another mentioned "exfoliating anointing."
 Huh?
 What is often lacking in this category of prophecy, however, is anything hard and specific that can be pinned down.
 And because it is so general and hazy, it becomes difficult to determine objectively if the prophecy ever gets "fulfilled" or not — it's like trying to nail Jello to the wall.
 Furthermore, to whom does their prophesying actually apply?
 Everybody?
 It is very difficult to test these.
 They are okay, I suppose, as far as being very generic exhortation (or preaching), which can be addressed to nearly everybody.
 We all need encouragement, but why does preaching need to be fancied up by calling it "prophetic"?